 For over 550 years staff and students at the University of Glasgow have carried out world-changing research.
 We have constantly worked to push the boundaries of what is possible.
 This means that if you have chosen to work or study here, you will be walking in the footsteps of some of the world’s most renowned innovators, from scientist Lord Kelvin and economist Adam Smith, to the pioneer of television John Logie Baird.

 We recognise that research students make a vital contribution to our institution’s research output, culture and international reputation as a dynamic, competitive, research-led university.
 The School of Education has a history and tradition of working collaboratively across groupings to develop innovate cross-cutting research.
 A key feature of our research is our commitment to placing educational research as part of an interdisciplinary agenda to support the development of more equitable societies in the spirit of social justice.

 To continue to be a world-class and progressive university, we are dedicated to bringing inspiring people together to change the world.
 As Director of Post-Graduate Research I look forward to working with you during your time here as we seek to achieve this vision.
 Welcome to the School of Education.

 Research and Teaching Groups

-Staff within School of Education belong to one of five research groups or the Robert Owen Centre for Educational Change.
+Staff within School of Education belong to one of four research groups.

 These groups bring together staff with shared research expertise and capabilities to coordinate events, opportunities and activities.
 The School has a history and tradition of working collaboratively across groupings to develop innovative cross-cutting research involving a diverse range of perspectives.
 Your associated group/s will be that of your supervisors.
 Each group has a designated Postgraduate Research Convenor who is responsible for overseeing your supervision.